blackbuild/anno-docimal/README.md

 3. `anno-docimal-global-ast` only consist of a global AST transformation descriptor pointing to `InlineJavadocsTransformation` and anno-docimal-ast as transitive dependency.
 It is meant to be included in the build process (compile-only).
 4. `anno-docimal-apt` contains an annotation processor that can be used to extract the javadoc from java source files.
 Since annotation processors cannot modify existing classes, it stores the javaodcs in a separate properties file, which is included in the jar file.
 These properties will also be consulted when trying to read or use the javadoc of a class or method object.
 5. `anno-docimal-generator` contains the main tool that reads the `@AnnoDoc` annotations and creates the stub files.
 It is meant to be included in the build process (and will eventually be packed as a gradle and/or maven plugin).
+6. `anno-docimal-gradle-plugin` consists of two gradle plugins that perform the following actions:
+    - `com.blackbuild.annodocimal.base-plugin` creates a `createClassStubs` task that is configured to create doc stubs for all classes created from the main Groovy source set.
+It also remaps the existing `javadoc` task to use these stubs instead of the actual source files.
+    - `com.blackbuild.annodocimal.plugin` is a convention plugin that applies the base plugin and configures all GroovyCompile tasks to include parameter names and javadoc comments in the AST.
+Both features are only available in Groovy 3.0 and later.
+The plugin activates parameter name inclusion in class files for all java compilations as well.

 # Usage

 The standard usages assumes that the transformation library employing AnnoDocimal is split into a compileTime and a runtime part (and usually a separate annotation module as dependency to runtime and compileTime modules).
 The compileTime